ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 The above table lists the rated voltages of each device.

-<sup>2</sup> Different subsystems require different voltages.
-This introduces some chall
+<sup>3</sup> Different subsystems require different voltages.
+This will be accomplished by having 2 separate transformers to step down to appropriate voltages.

-<sup>3</sup>  A standard wall outlet will be used to power the device to avoid the issue of nonstandardized outlets needed to be present in the home of the user
+<sup>4</sup>  A typical wall outlet will be used to power the device to avoid the issue of nonstandardized outlets needed to be present in the home of the user.